Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

 Besides that, there is a metadata csv file containing information about the PV arrays, inversor power, pannel type, etc.

-Here is presented a few information about the images from each Image Provider.
+Here is presented a little information about the images from each Image Provider.

 |Image Provider    |Images | Notes     |